nextgenusfs/funannotate2/docs/usage.rst

 Training Ab Initio Gene Predictors
 -----------------------------

 Before predicting genes, you can train ab initio gene prediction algorithms to improve accuracy.
 This step is optional but recommended for best results, especially for non-model organisms.
+You can re-use training data by passing a pretrained species slug or a params.json file.

 .. code-block:: bash

-    funannotate2 train -f cleaned_genome.fasta -s "Aspergillus fumigatus" -o train_results
+    funannotate2 train -f cleaned_genome.fasta -s "Aspergillus nidulans" -o anid_f2

 Required arguments: